python-discord/site/pydis_site/apps/content/resources/guides/python-guides/common-windows-issues.md

 * #### Did you use the correct module name?

-    Double check that you haven't made a typo in the name you are importing, or in what you installed from PyPI, you need to make sure you get the name exactly as it should be.
+    Double check that you haven't made a typo in the name you are importing, or in what you installed from PyPI, you need to make sure you type the name exactly as it should be.

-    Also **the name you should `import` may not be the same as the name you `pip install`**.
-Check the module's docs or PyPI page if you are unsure.
+    Also, **the name you should `import` may not be the same as the name you `pip install`**.
+Check the module's documentation or PyPI page if you are unsure.
     Examples of this are:

     * [**opencv-python**](https://pypi.org/project/opencv-python/): You need to
       `pip install opencv-python`, but the import has to be `import cv2`